Approximate Majority With Catalytic Inputs: Approximate Majority with Transient Leaks

-Thus within $32n$ blank-consuming steps, $\hat x - \hat y$ will increase by at least $5\Delta_0/4$ with high probability.
-So in a sequence of $66n$ productive events, at most $(\alpha \sqrt{n \log n})/8 < n$ leaks occur with high probability.
-And as just shown, the at least $65n$ remaining non-leak productive steps are sufficient to increase $\hat x - \hat y$ by at least $5 \Delta_0/4$ with probability at least $1 - n^{-\alpha}$.
+Thus within the $32 n \lambda \le 66n$ blank-consuming steps that occur among the greater sequence of $66n$ productive steps, the progress measure $\hat x - \hat y$ will increase by at least $5\Delta_0/4$ with high probability.
 This is enough to both offset the maximum decrease in $\hat x - \hat y$ incurred by the leak events, while also allowing the progress measure to double from its original value with high probability.

 To complete the proof, we will compute the number of total interaction events needed to obtain with high probability the requisite $66n$ productive steps that can be used to complete a stage of Phase 1 correctly.
-We denote by $p(prod)$ the probability that the next event is a productive one, and so
+We denote by $p(prod)$ the probability that the next event is any productive step, and so

 where $\phi = b(x+y) + xy \ge x\cdot \hat y$.
 Since $\hat y \ge n/6$ throughout all stage of Phase 1, and since by Lemma~\ref{lemma:dbl-x-lb} $x \ge n/4$ holds with probability at least $1 - n^{-\alpha}$ throughout Phase 1 of the protocol, it follows that $\phi \ge n^2/24$ with probability at least $1 - 2n^{-\alpha} - n^{-(\alpha/6)}$ throughout the first phase.
 Substituting this back into \eqref{eq:dbl-a1.2-prod} gives